MONTECITO HOME SELLERS SHOULD BEWARE OF THESE COSTLY PITFALLS

 I guarantee home sellers will lose money if they don’t refresh and repair before listing.
 It is less costly to update and fix things ahead of time.
 Besides, if you don’t take care of the necessary repairs, and freshen up the space both inside and out (don’t forget curb appeal), prospective buyers could offer less or ask for a credit back for the work that needs to be done before the deal closes.
 Unless you’re selling your house as-is for a fixer-upper, must-do updates include:

 - Repaint using neutral colors like the owners of my Ocean View Mediterranean-Style Estate’s master bedroom.
-View this property’s virtual tour now and you’ll see how the entire interior has been freshly painted.

 - Replace light fixtures.